How automated sensitive data discovery works

 By default, Macie inspects S3 objects by using the set of managed data identifiers that we recommend for automated sensitive data discovery.
 For a list of these managed data identifiers, see Default settings for automated sensitive data discovery.

 You can tailor the analyses to focus on specific types of sensitive data.
-To do this, change the automated sensitive data discovery settings for your account in any of the following ways:
+To do this, change your automated discovery settings in any of the following ways:

 -

-Add or remove specific managed data identifiers – A managed data identifier is a set of built-in criteria and techniques that are designed to detect a specific type of sensitive data, such as bank account numbers, AWS secret access keys, or passport numbers for a particular country or region.
+Add or remove managed data identifiers – A managed data identifier is a set of built-in criteria and techniques that are designed to detect a specific type of sensitive data, such as credit card numbers, AWS secret access keys, or passport numbers for a particular country or region.
 For more information, see Using managed data identifiers.

 -

-Add or subsequently remove custom data identifiers – A custom data identifier is a set of criteria that you define to detect sensitive data.
-With custom data identifiers, you can detect sensitive data that reflects your organization's particular scenarios, intellectual property, or proprietary data, such as employee IDs, customer account numbers, or internal data classifications.
+Add or remove custom data identifiers – A custom data identifier is a set of criteria that you define to detect sensitive data.
+With custom data identifiers, you can detect sensitive data that reflects your organization's particular scenarios, intellectual property, or proprietary data.
+For example, you can detect employee IDs, customer account numbers, or internal data classifications.
 For more information, see Building custom data identifiers.

 -

-Add or subsequently remove allow lists – In Macie, an allow list specifies text or a text pattern that you want Macie to ignore in S3 objects, typically sensitive data exceptions for your particular scenarios or environment, such as public names or phone numbers for your organization, or sample data that your organization uses for testing.
+Add or remove allow lists – In Macie, an allow list specifies text or a text pattern that you want Macie to ignore in S3 objects.
+These are typically sensitive data exceptions for your particular scenarios or environment, such as public names or phone numbers for your organization, or sample data that your organization uses for testing.
 For more information, see Defining sensitive data exceptions with allow lists.

-You can also adjust bucket-level settings that determine whether specific types of sensitive data are included in assessments of a bucket's sensitivity.
-To learn how, see Managing automated sensitive data discovery for individual S3 buckets.
+You can also configure bucket-level settings that determine whether specific types of sensitive data are included in assessments of a bucket's sensitivity.
+To learn how, see Adjusting sensitivity scores for S3 buckets.

 -